js-phys/Sif_Spectroscopy/README.md

 # Sifx_Evaluation
 #### Language: Matlab (and Andor Basic)
-Acquisition &amp; Evaluation of spectroscopic data acquired with an Andor CCD camera (Newton)
+Acquisition &amp; Evaluation of (time-dependent) spectroscopic data acquired with an Andor CCD camera (Newton)

 ---

-This is a loose collection of software that was used to a) acquire spectroscopic data with an Andor detector and b) evaluate the spectra automatically with Matlab.
-The acquisition program (a) was written in Andor Basic and can be executed directly in the Andor SOLIS software.
-It spools spectra fils (.sif) to disc and creates a report file with some metadata.
+This is a loose collection of software that was used to
+  - Acquire spectroscopic data with an Andor detector
+  - Evaluate the spectra with Matlab.

+The acquisition program was written in Andor Basic and can be executed directly in the Andor SOLIS software.
+It spools several spectra to disc and saves it in one file (.sif).
+It'll also create a .report file with some metadata.

-This data can be loaded into Matlab for further evaluation (b).
+The .sif file can later be loaded into Matlab (if the .report file is misisng, standard parameters are used).
+After loading the .sif, individual spectra can be access and extracted  for further evaluation.

 ---